SUpgang/Example_Project/README.md

 A dummy project to test formatting, linting, type checking, the project structure and imports as well as export as executable within a minimal example.

+Be aware that another branch shows a minimal example including a simple GUI with PyQT6.

 ## What I use
  - Windows 11 PC
  - Miniconda